California LAW & BUSINESS MANUAL

 Study conveniently in your home or office, without wasting time commuting to a classroom.
 Our program is ideal for busy professionals who need an affordable, reliable way to pass the law exam.

 Audio and video lectures complement the Law & Business Manual.
-Expert legal instructors with decades of experience cover key exam concepts that you must know, while in the comfort of your home, car or office.
+Expert legal instructors with decades of experience cover key exam concepts that you must know, while in the comfort of your home, car, or office.

-ONLINE PRACTICE QUESTIONS
+THE LATEST LAW & BUSINESS ONLINE PRACTICE QUESTIONS

 To target your study, review Law & Business test questions with online flashcards.
 When you already know an answer, mark it as done, and you won’t see it again.
 Don’t know the answer?
 Then mark it for further study.
 In this way, you gain real-time feedback, so you can concentrate on the subjects that you need to improve.

-SIMULATED ONLINE EXAMS
+FOUR SIMULATED ONLINE LAW & BUSINESS EXAMS

-IMPORTANT: When applying for your original contractor’s license, YOU MUST ORDER & PASS TWO SEPARATE EXAMS.
+When applying for your original contractor’s license, YOU MUST ORDER & PASS TWO SEPARATE EXAMS.

 - The 2nd exam is The LAW & BUSINESS EXAM (covering California contract law and business practices).